 That French phrase, le petite mort (the little death) is often used as a metaphor for orgasm.
 It is a persuasive concept here.
 Certainly some little part of Brandon dies with every emission.
 Sex here, stripped of pleasure, increases solitude.
 Brandon is trapped in the casket, on a lonely road to self-destruction.
 Where will it end?

-McQueen’s camera creates a distance – especially in the film’s symphonic final descent into the sexual abyss – but he does this to bring us closer and with Fassbender he gets a performance of astounding depth that brings you right into the screen.
-Fassbender is an actor of tremendous empathy, with sad, expressive eyes.
+McQueen’s camera creates a distance – especially in the film’s symphonic final descent into the sexual abyss – but he does this to bring us closer.
+Fassbender is an actor of tremendous depth and empathy.
 Because of him, by the film’s final scene, you really care what happens next.
 You hope Brandon will be okay, even if you will never know if he is.